All-Round Aeonium Care Guide

 Aeoniums are surprisingly easy to grow and require minimal care and maintenance.
 For best results, use a free-draining soil mix and keep your plants frost-free during the winter.
 If planted in the garden or potted outside, protect them with horticultural fleece to shield them from frost and hail.

-Most Aeoniums thrive in full sun or part shade.
-Darker leaf varieties particularly enjoy full sun, while some other types, such as variegated forms and Aeonium tabuliforme, prefer part-shade or morning sunshine.
+Most Aeoniums love full sun or part shade, the darker leaf varieties in particular love full sun, some other varieties of Aeonium such as the variegated forms and the Aeonium tabuliforme, prefer part-shade or morning sunshine.

 Aeoniums can grow all year round if the conditions suit them, but their main growing season is in the spring and autumn.